 There is no right answer.
 It’s why a lot of us are at a loss at the moment.
 We need some foundation to root our analysis, but if we don’t when games are played and how many will take place, we can’t discuss with conviction.

-So for my own sanity, I’m going to assume May 1st is our day with 140 games played per team (I’m assuming a slight extension into October).
+So for my own sanity, I’m going to assume May 1st is our day with 140 games played per team (I’m assuming an extension into October).
 Doing quick math, that’s roughly 15% fewer games played.
+Update 3/31: This is more likely closer to 100 games at this point, which translates to about 40% fewer games.
 Allow me to go into each area where this matters.

 At first glance, this means 15% fewer Runs/RBI/HRs and doesn’t mean anything.
 However, this isn’t entirely safe for hitters.
 Some players may get fewer days off given the shorter season – there’s isn’t a need to take as many breaks if you’re playing as much.
 And while you’d think this doesn’t matter at all – those that were elite will still be elite above the rest of the field as the 15% drop is universal – it does slightly lower the gap between tiers.
 The fewer games that are played, the fewer games there are for elite players to separate themselves from the average players.

 I don’t believe I will be drafting hitters any differently based on this, but it does make me wonder if you can ride out hot hitters on the wire a little better than we used to.
 Think Bryan LaHair and his 10 Hrs with a .361 average through his first seven weeks.
 The shorter a season gets, the more chances there are to ride a hot streak.